Satinder Vir Kessar: Legacy

 Kessar's days with S. M. Mukherji during his master's degree research produced the first of his several articles, A Novel Synthesis of 4-Methyl-1 : 2-Benzanthracene which was published in Nature in 1954.
 Later, he worked on the synthesis of pyrrolines which earned him his doctoral degree in 1958.
 Through his later day researches, he built the infrastructure of solanum alkaloids, accomplished the synthesis of azasteroids using a new pathway, and developed a protocol for linking aromatic rings which he utilized for the synthesis of the phenanthridine ring system and other heterocyclic systems as well as the synthesis of aporphine and related alkaloids.
-Among the other natural products and drugs he synthesized include steroidal sapogenins, phenanthridine, aporphine, quinculidine, dextrophan and venlafaxine.
+Among the other natural products and drugs he synthesized include steroidal sapogenins, phenanthridine, aporphine, quinculidine, dextrorphan and venlafaxine.
 He also elucidated the mechanistic pathways of the transformations and developed methodologies for benzyne cyclisation of anils and Lewis acid- promoted lithiation, both have since become standard synthetic procedures.

 Kessar has authored several articles detailing his research findings which have been published in peer-reviewed journals.
 He holds patent for one of the processes he has developed.
 He served the executive council of Panjab University Alumni Association during 2014–15 and has written a book on the city of Jaisalmer.
 He also serves a member of the councils of the National Academy of Sciences, India and the Indian National Science Academy (INSA) and was the vice president of INSA Council during 1993–94.